danluo7/gbm/R_script_GBM011.md

-#Display the grand expression values from slice and non-slice and mark those that are significantly differentially expressed.
+#Display the grand expression values from tissue and non-tissue and mark those that are significantly differentially expressed.
 Make sure all the columns are correctly indicated.

 	gene_expression[,"slice"]=apply(gene_expression[,c(1:2)], 1, mean)
 	gene_expression[,"non-slice"]=apply(gene_expression[,c(3:8)], 1, mean)